rpt09-mulder/booking/README.md

 ## Tech Stack
-I used the following technologies where used in the making of this project:
+I used the following technologies were used in the making of this project:
 #### Back End
 1. Express - Server
 1. Jest - Testing